avigailvantu/UDM2022/class1/QGIS_getStarted.md

 #### 1. 🦑 Installing QGIS 3 🦀
 To get started you will need to install QGIS.
-Note that QGIS is an open source tool, it's totally free and can be downloaded on any OS (i.e. both MacOS and Windows).
+QGIS is an open source tool, it's totally free and can be downloaded on any OS.

-Here's a link to QGIS's download page:

 [https://qgis.org/en/site/forusers/download.html]